generalized-intelligence/GAAS/demo/case_study_1/readme.md

 }
 ```

 5. In Unreal, click the Play button.
-The simulation is launched.
+The simulation will be launched.
 You should see a drone in the simulator.
 > Press `F1` key to see a list of shortcuts.
 You may also open FPS to view FPS at any time.

 ![Play Blocks](https://s2.ax1x.com/2019/08/21/mUkTP0.png)